MohamedDousa/Sentiment/INSTRUCTIONS.md

 1. Check the logs in the terminal window
 2. Refer to the README.md file for additional information
+3. Check the development_summary.md for recent changes
-3. Submit an issue in the project repository
+4. Submit an issue in the project repository